 - 38. This shows that if there was an underperformance of the fund over the next valuation cycle, there would be a considerable change in deficit payments required at the next valuation, circa £0.45m annually, and would be potentially greater if assets underperformed by more than 5%.
 It should be noted this is an illustrative example to show the relationship between the different elements of the fund profile. - 39.
 Therefore, in partial mitigation, additional voluntary payments will be made to the fund, with a view to increase the Council's assets in the fund and correspondingly enhancing returns.
 The overpayments will be funded form the reduction in deficit payments over the next 3 years, with the amount to be pre-payed assessed annually for the next 3 years. - 40.
-These overpayments will be funded from a newly established pensions reserve, where a forecast balance of £476k will be placed into it annually over the next three years, funded from the reduction in assessed deficit payments.
+These overpayments will be funded from a newly established pensions reserve, where a forecast balance of £400k will be placed into it annually over the next three years, funded from the reduction in assessed deficit payments.
 Any residual balance as at the end of this three-year period will contribute to some smoothing of any future increases in payment rates, assessed as part of the 2022 valuation exercise.
 For example, if there is an adverse funding valuation in 2022, the pensions reserve balance that is left will serve as a contribution to some of the increase in 2023/24 to allow the Council to plan to fund the increases for the subsequent years. - 41.
 This balanced approach gives flexibility to increase the Council's assets in the fund and mitigate some of the risk around volatility of performance as well as treating the Council's structural exposure.
-The Council has a responsibility for sustainable pensions for its members. - 42.
-Through assessing levels of overpayments over the next three years annually, the approach also allows the Council to be mindful of the funding environment it operates within.
-Therefore, if there is an adverse funding settlement as part of the Fair Funding review of local government funding or other significant financial challenges that present themselves, this approach gives flexibility for the Council to maintain financial resilience to meet its challenges.
+The Council has a responsibility for sustainable pensions for its members.

-- 43. It should be noted that it is likely that any significant volatility of the fund's performance would have a material impact on the Council's finances, even with the actions taken as per above. - 44.
-The Council intends to prepay the 3-year deficit payment up front and the service contribution rate payments annually up-front, as it has done over the previous 3 years, which is forecast to provide an annual saving of £23k over and above what would be paid if paid annually as per this valuation, which is net of lost interest income. - 45.
+- 42. Through assessing levels of overpayments over the next three years annually, the approach also allows the Council to be mindful of the funding environment it operates within.
+Therefore, if there is an adverse funding settlement as part of the Fair Funding review of local government funding or other significant financial challenges that present themselves, this approach gives flexibility for the Council to maintain financial resilience to meet its challenges. - 43.
+It should be noted that it is likely that any significant volatility of the fund's performance would have a material impact on the Council's finances, even with the actions taken as per above. - 44.
+The Council will continue to prepay the 3-year deficit payment and the service contribution rate payments annually up-front, as it did in 2020/21. - 45.
 Further uncertainty exists around public sector pension schemes nationally after the Government announced in 2019 that they accepted a judgement that applies to all of the main public service pension schemes, known as 'The McCloud Judgement'.
 This judgement was based around transitional protections afforded to older members of schemes which were ruled unlawfully age discriminatory.
 It will be several years before the impacts of this ruling will be known, with regards to increased liabilities for pension funds.
 However, current actuarial valuations have included some assumptions around this, although the true financial impact won't be known for some time. - 46.
 Performance of the fund is monitored annually and any further action that is required will be reported back, along with financial implications.